Skip to Main Content

 Why conduct a Literature Review?

-• build new hypotheses;
+• build or refine new hypotheses

-• design new experiments; and,
+• inform the design of new experiments

 Hati, S., & Bhattacharyya, S. (2024).
 Writing a literature review as a class project in an upper‐level undergraduate biochemistry course.
 Biochemistry and Molecular Biology Education52(3), 311-316.